-Granger Genetics, a division of Granger Genetics is committed to maintain compliance with applicable legal and ethical standards.
+Granger Genetics is committed to maintain compliance with applicable legal and ethical standards.
 The success of Granger Genetics compliance efforts depends on the dedication of each employee or other agent to work with the company to implement and adhere to the Compliance Program.

 Employees and others have the freedom to communicate compliance-related questions or concerns in person, by telephone, or through e-mail or other written correspondence.
 Any of these methods may be used to communicate with the Director of Compliance at any time, whether to report a suspected violation or to request guidance on a compliance issue.

 No employee or other agent, contract worker, customer, vendor, or other person who does business with this organization is exempt from the requirements contained in the compliance policy which includes but is not limited to:

 - Achieving a culture of uncompromising integrity which is characterized by strict adherence to all federal, state, and local laws and regulations applicable to Granger Genetics’s business operations.

 - Full compliance with laws prohibiting fraud and abuse, (the federal False Claims Act, federal Anti-Kickback Statute, the Stark Law, and similar state laws).

 - Employees, directors, officers and other agents such as contracted representatives must not present or cause to be presented any false or fraudulent claims for payment.